The 8 Biggest Jaw-Droppers at the 2019 Oscars

 Kevin Winter/Getty Images

-8. The Oscars Didn't Spontaneously Combust: There was so much tsuris leading up to the 2019 Oscars that it was hard to imagine what it was going to look like when the night finally arrived, as if disaster was imminent.
+8. No Spontaneous Combustion: There was so much tsuris leading up to the 2019 Oscars that it was hard to imagine what it was going to look like when the night finally arrived, as if disaster was imminent.
 As it turned out...the 91st Academy Awards looked a lot like all the other ceremonies in recent years.

 Catch All the BTS Moments From Emilia Clarke, Melissa McCarthy & More at the 2019 Oscars: See Their Instagrams & Twitpics